 When you get out of bed is the best time to do “static stretches” (hold for 30 to 60 seconds), also known as developmental stretches.
 It’s not recommended to do static stretches just before a run (the best pre-run yoga routines are “dynamic stretches” where you flow from one pose to another.
-If for example you have tight hips, you could do some crescent lunges in the morning (keep front leg out to side so you don’t feel like you’re on a tight rope) and add a modification that targets the tight hip flexor by raising one arm during the lunge.
+If for example, you have tight hips, you could do some crescent lunges in the morning (keep your front leg out to the side so you don’t feel like you’re on a tightrope) and add a modification that targets the tight hip flexor by raising one arm during the lunge.

-Lactate threshold (LT) pace describes a hard but manageable effort that forces your body to begin producing considerably more lactate.
-When you train at LT pace, your body conditions itself to move lactate around, and this should improve your performances at distances.
+The lactate threshold (LT) pace describes a hard but manageable effort that forces your body to begin producing considerably more lactate.
+When you train at LT pace, your body conditions itself to move lactate around, and this should improve your performance at distances.

 Using your body weight to lean forward a bit while running can reduce heel strike and help you land on the middle of your foot.

-The most common physical concern for runners are “tight hips and hamstrings”.
+The most common physical concern for runners is “tight hips and hamstrings”.
 If you fall into that category, let go of your ego and follow the modifications recommended within the lesson plans.

 Ask any masseuse the tightest part of 90% of their clients and they’ll say, “shoulders”.
 The trick is to notice when you start tensing your shoulders (imagine a really loud alarm going off).
 If you’re pushing yourself (remember, it’s better to relax), your shoulders will almost certainly raise up towards your ears, almost as if your shoulders and ears are magnetically attracted to each other.
 Here’s a simple yogic technique to keep the shoulders really relaxed: Lift your shoulders as far up to your ears as you can, hold for a few seconds, then utterly and with full vigour “relax”.

 Shoulders (Anti-hunching technique)